 Rule 7-4.
 Constraint on Elements of Type c:SchemaDocumentSetType

-[Rule 7-4] (MPD-catalog) (Constraint)
+[Rule 7-4] (IEPD-catalog) (Constraint)

 An element information item with a type definition validly derived from c:SchemaDocumentSetType MUST have a child element with an element declaration that is in the substitution group of c:XMLCatalog or c:XMLSchemaDocument.